-Mice are usually very small, furry rodents.
+Often confused for rats, mice are usually very small, furry rodents.
 Generally, mice have pointed snouts, large, mostly hairless ears, small black eyes, tiny paws and a scaly tail which is usually longer than their body.
 Mice are also characterized by their tendency to breed very fast.
 Mice come in a variety of colors.
 Most of the common mice found in North American homes are gray or brown with whitish fur on their stomachs.
 However, there are black and white mice, although most mice of unique colors are found in pet stores or for medical uses.
 Some albino mice also have totally white bodies with reddish eyes, although these are very uncommon.
-Mice usually get to be about three inches in length in terms of their bodies, but they have tails which are as long or longer than their bodies.
+Mice usually get to be about three inches in length in terms of their bodies, but they have tails that are as long or longer than their bodies.
 The sizes and shapes of mice bodies can vary based upon species.

 What do mice eat?

 Mice in the wild are generally herbivores, which means they eat plants and plant material.
 They prefer to eat things like grains and fruit.
 This is why mice are such a threat to agriculture and those within the farming and food processing industry.

 While this is true of most wild mice, mice have adapted their diets as well as their appearance to suit almost any environment.
 As urban sprawl has put more and more humans, buildings and homes in the territory usually housing wild mice, the typical mouse has adapted their diets.
 They have become omnivorous in urban settings and have been known to eat meats.
 Mice who find their way into a home will devour just about anything they can get their tiny paws and sharp teeth on or into.
 In fact, it has been documented in cases where the mouse infestation is so large that food has become scarce mice will even eat each other.